daprogCo/imdb_horror_query/README.md

         docker ps
 ```

-Take note of the first 3 digits of the id of the two containers with names containing these strings 'hive-server' and 'hadoop-namenode', e.g., d8a for d8a3865739de.
+Take note of the first 3 digits of the id of the two containers with names containing these strings __'hive-server'__ and __'hadoop-namenode'__, _e.g., d8a for d8a3865739de_.

 &nbsp;
 ### 3. Copy to Namenode Container

-Copy the two .tsv files into the namenode container.
+Copy the two .tsv files into the __namenode__ container.
 Run these commands in your terminal window by changing <namenodeID> to the id you took note of on step 2 and changing <pathTo> to the local path to the .tsv files:
 ```bash
         docker cp <pathTo>basics.tsv <namenodeID>:/tmp
         docker cp <pathTo>ratings.tsv <namenodeID>:/tmp
 ```

-Open a new terminal window and access the namenode container CLI:
+Open a new terminal window and access the __namenode__ container CLI:
 ```bash
         docker exec -it <namenodeID> bash
 ```

-You are now in the namenode container CLI.
-Now, you'll have to copy the `.tsv` files into HDFS (Hadoop File System).
+You are now in the __namenode__ container CLI.
+Now, you'll have to copy the `.tsv` files into __HDFS__ _(Hadoop File System)_.
 But first, you must create separate folders to copy your files into:
 ```bash
         hdfs dfs -mkdir /user/hive/data/basics
         hdfs dfs -mkdir /user/hive/data/ratings
 ```

-Afterward, you can copy `.tsv` from the container file system into HDFS:
+Afterward, you can copy `.tsv` from the container file system into __HDFS__:
 ```bash
         hdfs dfs -copyFromLocal /tmp/basics.tsv /user/hive/data/basics
         hdfs dfs -copyFromLocal /tmp/ratings.tsv /user/hive/data/ratings